 What Is A Collection Appeal?

-Whenever you fall behind on your tax obligations, the IRS will begin collection proceedings on any outstanding balances.
-The IRS has the ability to place liens and levies on your property and assets.
-The IRS will usually begin their collections proceedings by sending you collection notices.
-Despite being a government entity, the IRS is not perfect.
+But the IRS is not perfect, despite being a government entity.
 They can be wrong in assessing penalties and interest on tax debt.
-They can even be wrong in declaring that you have not met your tax obligations.
+Likewise, they can even be wrong in declaring that you have not met your tax obligations.
 Any wrongful actions done by the IRS can be reversed.

 According to the IRS, Collection Due Process is used when you have received one of the following notices: